DrewOrtego/ArcPy-Samples/Delete-Lock-Files/README.md

 #Delete-Lock-Files

 **Demonstrates**
-* Use of a Python Add-In and how to utilize the provided event functions.
+* Use of a Python Add-In and how to utilize the provided event functions
 * Use of the glob module

 **Purpose:**